For Better or For Worse by Lynn Johnston for June 17, 2012

 22. Conquer kitty

-richardkel about 12 years ago
+richardkel over 12 years ago

 I have a picture, but I don’t know how to include it in the comment section.
 The copy and paste command don’t work for me.